K-1 fiancée visa

 What else should I know?

 The fiancée is admitted to the US as a nonimmigrant.
 The marriage must take place within 90 days of arrival; no extensions are permitted.
 After the marriage ceremony, a petition is then submitted to the USCIS to adjust her status to that of a conditional permanent resident.
 Prior to the successful passing of the adjustment of status interview, if your wife wishes to travel outside the United States or work, it will be necessary to obtain permission from the USCIS.
-After the adjustment petition is filed, it is then necessary to attend an interview at the local USCIS office, at which time the bona fides (co-habitation, joint accounts, joint property, photographs, bills) of the marriage are examined.
-Upon the successful passing of the interview, your wife becomes a conditional permanent resident (with her green card sent in the mail within a few months).
+After the adjustment petition is filed, sometimes it is necessary to attend an interview at the local USCIS office, at which time the bona fides (co-habitation, joint accounts, joint property, photographs, bills) of the marriage are examined.
+Upon the approval of her application, your wife becomes a conditional permanent resident (with her green card sent in the mail within a few months).
 If the marriage is preserved, the condition is removed at the end of two years of attainment of immigration status.
 If the marriage is terminated before that time, the ex-spouse would need to show that the marriage was entered into in good faith or qualify under another exception to receive a permanent green card.

 What are some of the problems associated with the K-1 visa?